John Wilson (conductor)

-John Wilson (born 1972) is a British conductor, arranger and musicologist, who conducts orchestras and operas, as well as big band jazz.
+John Wilson (born 1972) is an English conductor and arranger, who conducts orchestras and operas, as well as big band jazz.
 He is the artistic director of Sinfonia of London.

 Education

 Wilson was born in Gateshead, Tyne & Wear.
 He attended Breckenbeds Junior High School in Low Fell, then Heathfield Senior High School in Gateshead (now closed).
 In the late 1980s he studied music at A-level at Newcastle College, where he conducted a variety of ensembles including a 96-piece orchestra and choir for a concert version of West Side Story.
 He wrote and directed his own pantomime during this period and conducted for many local amateur dramatic societies.
 Later he attended the Royal College of Music, first as a percussionist, and later studying composition and conducting.
 During this time he won the institution's Tagore Gold Medal for outstanding academic excellence.